ScrKiddie/ChronoNewsScheduler/README.md

     CleanupScheduler -- "2.
 Deletes physical file" --> FS
     CleanupScheduler -- "3.
 Deletes file record" --> DB
 ```

+## Dependencies

+To run this project, your only required system dependency is the `libvips` library.
+The Go bindings included in this repository were pre-generated using the [vipsgen](https://github.com/cshum/vipsgen) tool and are specifically tailored for **`libvips` version `8.12.1`**.
+This ensures the project works out-of-the-box if you have the same version installed.
+If you need to use a different version of `libvips` or wish to customize the bindings, you can easily regenerate them yourself by running the `vipsgen` tool again from the project's root directory.
+Otherwise, simply install the matching `libvips` version, run `go mod tidy`, and you are ready to go.
 ## Configuration

 All application settings are managed via an `.env` file.
 Create one based on `.env.example`.